The body uses iron to make red blood cells, which carry oxygen throughout the body.

 - The pregnancy.

-Foods rich in iron, such as eggs and meat, provide the body with much of the iron it needs to produce hemoglobin.
+Foods rich in iron, such as eggs and meat, provide the body with much iron it needs to produce hemoglobin.
 If a person does not eat enough to maintain their iron supply, an iron deficiency can develop.

 Loss of blood